In the spirit of equality, in the spirit of equal distribution of resources, I've got an idea as to Brett Favre's retirement.

 Welcome back.

-Don't forget Rushlimbaugh.com as always.
+Don't forget RushLimbaugh.com.

-You take all of those awards, all of those records that Brett Favre accomplished before he retired, and you redistribute those to every second string quarterback in the NFL.
+You take all of those awards, all of those records that Brett Favre accomplished before he retired, and you redistribute those to every second-string quarterback in the NFL.

 And of course, on an equal basis.